Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Tensor networks for mathematical analysis

 Computing exactly the tensors for a generic linear operator is an exponentially costly task.
-However, there exist finite-size, simple definitions for many operators, such as the Fourier transform $\bm{\mathcal{F}}$, the differential operators $D(-i\nabla)$ and the $\hat{S}^\pm$ introduced above.
-For instance, as shown in Figure\ \ref{fig:x_mpo}, the position operator $\hat{x}$ over a given set of qubits uses tensors with bond dimension $D=2$.
+However, there exist simple definitions for many operators, such as the Fourier transform $\bm{\mathcal{F}}$~\cite{Chen2022,GarciaRipoll2021}, the differential operators $D(-i\nabla)$ and the $\hat{\Sigma}^\pm$ introduced above.
+For instance, as shown in Figure\ \ref{fig:x_mpo}, the position operator $\hat{x}$ over a given set of qubits uses tensors with bond dimension $\chi=2$.
 This operator can be used as a primitive to implement $V(\mathbf{x})$ or $D(-i\nabla)$.
-Similar representations are found for $\hat{S}^\pm$, see\ \cite{GarciaRipoll2021}.
-In general, we expect that a generalization of the T T-cross approximation can be used to extrapolate some operators only using a polynomially large set of their elements \cite{dolgov2018}.
+Similar representations are found for $\hat{\Sigma}^\pm$, see\ \cite{GarciaRipoll2021}.
+More general, a generalization of the TT-cross approximation can extrapolate some operators sampling a polynomially small set of their elements \cite{dolgov2018}.